-Petersburg, Va.
-April 1858.
 JUST IN TIME!

-PAPER-HANGING OF EVERY DESCRIPTION !!
-THE Subscriber begs leave to inform the Public that he has just received 22 doz. rolls of superior Paper, consisting of gilded, glazed and va-rious other figures,-together with bordering of all kinds, which will enable him to do all kinds of paper hanging in the nestest and most workman like manner.
-ALSO, a supply of WINDOW-CURTAINS, FIRE SCREENS, REFLECTION PAPER.
-All persons wishing anything in the paper line could not fail to be suited by calling on me, as I have paper at prices ranging from fifty cents to All orders thankfully received and promptly at-J. HENRY HARRISS.
+PAPER-HANGING OF EVERY DESCRIPTION!
+THE Subscriber begs leave to inform the Public that he has just received 22 doz. rolls of and will spare no pains to render perfect satisfaction in the execution of all work with which he rious other figures,-together with bordering of all kinds, which will enable him to do all kinds of paper hanging in the neatest and most workman ALSO, a supply of WINDOW-CURTAINS, FIRE

+SCREENS, REFLECTION PAPER.
+All persons wishing anything in the paper line could not fail to be suited by calling on me, as I have paper at prices ranging from fifty cents to \$1.50 per roll.

+All orders thankfully received and promptly attended to.
+J. HENRY HARRISS.
 Upholsterer and Mattress Maker.

 Raleigh, April 15, 1853.
 VARIETY STOVE WAREHOUSE.
-BARTLETT BENT, Jr., STOVES, RANGES, Farmers' Boilers.
-Ship Cabooses, Gas Ovens, Charcoal and Hard Coal Furnaces, Oven Fronts, &c.
-Iron Castings generally.
-238 Water Street New York.
+BARTLETT BENT, Jr.,

+STOVES, RANGES, Farmers' Boilers.
+Ship Cabooses, Gas Ovens, Charcoal and Hard Coal Furnaces, Oven Pronts, &c.
+Iron Castings generally, 238 Water Street New York.

 Mining Agency, NEW YORK, 110 BROADWAY-ROOMS NOS.
+8

-8 THIS Agency is established for the purchase and sale, on commission, of unimproved Mines and Mining Stock, in companies organized and at work.
-Also, for furnishing all kinds of Machinery and Mining Tools, as ordered.
+AND 9.
+THIS Agency is established for the purchase and sale, on commission, of unimproved Mines and Mining Stock, in companies organized DEALERS, PROFESSORS, AMETRURS and others, wish- and at work.
+Also, for furnishing all kinds of Maing to purchase, are invited to call and look for chinery and Mining Tools, as ordered.
 Also, the chemical analysis of ores and other substances, as forwarded from any part of the country.
 A printed circular, giving full explanations, will be sent in answer to any post-paid letter, enclosing one | Suffolk three cent post-office stamp.

 J. R. BARBOUR & CO.
 110 BROADWAY, NEW YORK.
-Dec.
-30, 1852.

 Notice.
-DANIEL R. GOODLOE, Attorney & Counsellor at Law, offers his professional services to the public as an Agent for Pension Bounty Land, and other Claims in the Federal Government.
+ANIEL R. GOODLOE, Attorney & Counsellor

+ANIEL R. GOODLOE, Account, at Law, offers his professional services to the public as an Agent for Pension Bounty Land, and other Claims in the Federal Government.
 Washington, D. C., Aug.
 12, 1853.
+1m 66

-1m 66 Come one.
-Come all, before it is too late!!
-COATS, PANTS, VESTS, BOOTS, SHOES, &cc..
+Come one, Come all, before it is too late!!

+COATS, PANTS, VESTS, BOOTS, SHOES, CHEAPER THAN EYER